subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

   df2[f"Adjusted Return (period = {period})"] = (df2['adjclose'] - expected_return) / expected_return
 ```

-These are the exact proportions of positive adjusted returns as a function of holding period.
+These are the exact proportions of positive adjusted returns as a function of the holding period.

-* Period of 1 days is 52.28%
+* Period of 1 day is 52.28%
 * Period of 5 days is 55.04%
 * Period of 10 days is 55.86%
 * Period of 22 days is 56.14%